LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 INTERVIEWER'S NOTES:
 - 1 - This is a spin on the classic "what are your strengths" question.
 Looking for the ability to speak confidently about their experiences.
 Encourage the student to find a short anecdote they can keep handy.
 Using pair programming as an example is a great option.
 - 2 - Arrow functions have a shorter syntax and can be written without curly braces, parentheses, or the keyword return as long as there is only one expression.
 Arrow expressions use the scope of their parent where the function keyword creates its own internal scope.
 - 3 - Using iteration like a for loop, with the iteration starting from 2 and incrementing one each time, ending one before the given number, use the modulo operator to see if any numbers return no remainder.
+NOTE: The student may not be familiar with prime numbers.
+In that case have them reason through the concept of a prime number.
+The goal is to get them problem solving out loud.
 ```javascript
 const palindrome = (string) => {
   // JavaScript reverse method only works on arrays